tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 Revised fitness requirements:
 ```
-Data are fit for the use case bdqval:SDM-Trees when records have:
+Data are fit for the use case bdquc:SDM-Trees when records have:
 * A scientific name (dwc:scientificName) that can be resolved in the configured taxonomic source authority (default: GBIF Backbone Taxonomy).
 * A non-empty dwc:basisOfRecord whose value is valid in the configured basisOfRecord source authority.
 * A non-empty dwc:occurrenceStatus whose value is valid in the configured occurrenceStatus source authority.